 We know that it might sound like an extra step, but trust us when we say that once you learn how to make vegetable broth and use it in any of your favorite soup recipes, you will agree that there is no better alternative.
 It is such an easy (and cheaper) way to add rich and robust flavors to any dish.

 It is also a great alternative to chicken broth to make a recipe vegan or vegetarian.
-Not to mention, making veggie stock takes much less time than meat stocks so you have no excuse not to try!
+Not to mention, just like my Corn Cob Stock, making veggie stock takes much less time than meat stocks so you have no excuse not to try!

 Vegetable Stock Ingredients